Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Bilayers

 Consider now a bilayer structure which provides no Pearl current crowding and controllable dips in $J(x)$ at the edges.
 This can be achieved with two disconnected strips made of different superconductors and carrying different currents $I$ and $I_1$ injected to each film separately as shown in Fig. \ref{F9}.
 Here the magnetic field produced by the bottom film is used to tune $J(x)$ in the top (detector) film, similar to the side control wires discussed above.

 The equations for $Q(x)$ and $Q_1(x)$ in the top and the bottom films, respectively are obtained in the same way as before for a detector film with current control wires:

-These equations were solved as described in Appendix A. The results presented in Fig. \ref{F10} show that the control underlayer with $\Lambda_1\ll\Lambda$ effectively flattens $J(x)$ in most part of the top layer, while reducing $J(x)$ at the edges.
-The overall tuning effect of side wires and underlayer on $J(x)$ in the strip appear very similar, yet the bilayer geometry might be advantageous for SNSPD arrays as it provides higher packing density with fewer control wires.
+Solutions of these equations presented in Fig. \ref{F10} show that the control underlayer with $\Lambda_1\ll\Lambda$ flattens $J(x)$ in most part of the top layer, while reducing $J(x)$ at the edges.
+The tuning effects of side control wires and the underlayer on $J(x)$ in the strip are similar, but the bilayers may be advantageous for SNSPD arrays in multi-pixel single photon cameras as they can provide higher packing density with less wiring.